 9. Magical Christmas Time

-We live in NYC and I have to say it’s Beautiful and Magical Christmas time.
-If you happen to travel to NYC for the Holidays or live in the city there is so much to do to make it part of your holiday tradition.
-You can start your holiday tradition with the Christmas Tree at Rockefeller Center and Macy’s Santa Land at Herald Square 34th Street.
+If you happen to be in NYC during the holidays, I have to say it’ beautiful and a magical Christmas time.
+To all my new Yorkers, there is so much to do to in the big apple, make it part of your holiday tradition.
+You can start your holiday tradition with the Christmas Tree at Rockefeller Center you can not only see the tree and not go ice skating at the Rink Rockerfeller Center and visit Macy’s Santa Land at Herald Square 34th Street.
 You will feel like you are at the North Pole, there’s a mailbox in which your kiddo can mail their letters to Santa and take pictures with Santa.
-You can’t miss the Radio City Christmas Spectacular with the Rockettes.
-These are other events you can check out, Saks 5th Avenue Holiday Window Display, FAO Schwarz, The Lego store, New York Botanical Garden Holiday Train Show, Wollman Rink in Central Park, The Christmas House of the Garabedian Family, Dyker Heights Holiday Lights and if you have little girls you have to give them the American Girl Doll experience.
+One of my favorite that you can’t miss is the Radio City Christmas Spectacular with the Rockettes.
+You can walk two blocks and find yourself in 5th avenue.
+Another amazing even you can’t miss is, Saks 5th Avenue Holiday Window Display.
+You also have to visit the famous toys store, FAO Schwarz, American Girl Store, The Lego store.
+Once in New York you can’t miss the New York Botanical Garden Holiday Train Show, Wollman Rink in Central Park, The Christmas House of the Garabedian Family, Dyker Heights Holiday Lights and if you have little girls you have to give them the American Girl Doll experience at the American Girl Store.
 It will be pricey but if you can budget yourself, this is an experience your little girl will cherish for ever.
 If you don’t live in NYC or plan to visit, no worries just check your local listing of your Christmas events taking place in your town.

 10. Holiday Christmas Books